pub struct Problem<O> {

 let res = problem1.bulk_gradient(¶ms);

-source§impl<O: Hessian> Problem<O>
+assert_eq!(problem1.counts["gradient_count"], 2);Source§impl<O: Hessian> Problem<O>

 impl<O: Hessian> Problem<O>

-trait and as such allows to call hessian
+Wraps a call to hessian defined in the Hessian trait and as such allows to call hessian on

-sourcepub fn hessian(&mut self, param: &O::Param) -> Result<O::Hessian, Error>
+Sourcepub fn hessian(&mut self, param: &O::Param) -> Result<O::Hessian, Error>

 pub fn hessian(&mut self, param: &O::Param) -> Result<O::Hessian, Error>